telefonicaid/iotagent-node-lib/doc/expressionLanguage.md

 -   JEXL additionally supports the following operations: Divide and floor `//`, Modulus `%`, Logical AND `&&` and Logical OR `||`.
 Negation operator is `!`
 -   JEXL supports [comparisons](https://github.com/TomFrost/jexl#comparisons).
+-   JEXL does not cast or convert automatically the types as Legacy Expression Language as described [here](#ngsi-v2-support).

 For more details, check JEXL language details [here](https://github.com/TomFrost/jexl#all-the-details).